Government Partnerships in LAC

 Running randomized evaluations to answer important policy questions in LAC

-J-PAL’s network of affiliated professors at universities around the world conducts randomized evaluations to design, evaluate, and improve programs and policies aimed at reducing poverty.
+J-PAL academic network conducts randomized evaluations to design, evaluate, and improve programs and policies aimed at reducing poverty.
 At J-PAL LAC, we bring together researchers and implementing organizations, and connect them to discuss potential new randomized evaluations that help answer relevant policy questions.

 Some examples of evaluations aimed at solving governments’ policy questions include, among many others: measuring the impact of extending childcare on female labor in Chile; improving guidelines for an early childhood development program in rural Colombia; evaluating the impact of simplifying pension statements in Colombia; and assessing the long-term impacts of conditional cash transfers in Honduras.

 Sharing evidence to inform policymaking in Chile and Peru